ARPOISE/ARpoise/README.md

 [layar app](https://www.layar.com/).

 ## Functionality
-- The 3D content shown in the ARpoise app is not included in the app download from the [Play Store](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) or the
+- The 3D content shown in the ARpoise app is independent of the app download from the [Play Store](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) or the
 [App Store](https://www.apple.com/lae/ios/app-store/).